chriskrycho/v4.chriskrycho.com/content/typing-your-ember/announcing-e-c-ts-1.1.0.md

 On my own app (~35,000 lines of TypeScript across ~700 files), that’s the difference between rebuilds involving TypeScript taking 15--20 seconds and their taking 1--2 seconds.
 Literally an order of magnitude faster!
 Over the course of a day of development, that saves a _huge_ amount of time.

+The way we did it also solved an incredibly annoying problem we had in the previous pass: *any* change to your app was triggering `tsc` to rebuild the entire TypeScript tree of your app, even if you didn't so much as look at `.ts` file.
+This was particularly annoying when combined with the long rebuild times: change a CSS file and wait for your TypeScript files to rebuild?
+Ugh.
+But not anymore!

 [^watch]: And of course, right as we finally landed our support for it, by hacking around the `--watch` invocation in a lot of really weird ways, Microsoft shipped API-level support for it.
 We hope to switch to using that under the hood, but that shouldn’t make any difference at all to you as a consumer of the addon, except that if/when we land it at some point, you’ll just have a nicer experience.

 ## Credit and Thanks